For agents

 Reach developers inside their AI coding tools.
 Launch a campaign, bid in an open auction, and pay

 only for verified views — a click is worth far more than an impression.
-Run it from the terminal,
+Run it from the dashboard

 ### How campaigns run